-When a case of head lice is reported, that child's brothers and sisters will be checked as well.
+When a case of head lice is reported that child's siblings will be checked as well.
 Notices will be sent home with each student in the affected classrooms to notify parents of a potential problem.
 In order to return to school, the child must be nit-free.
-Children cannot be allowed in the classroom until all the eggs are removed from the hair.
+Children cannot be allowed in the classroom until all the eggs are removed from tehair.
 This is in accordance with the Fraser Public School Policy.
 An office staff member must check returning students in advance as well.